Dr. Ebbeck discussed the importance of free play and self-confidence in his keynote.

 “Children love to dramatize,” said Stella Pereira, Cluster Director at The Little Skool-House International.
 She advised parents to extend their children’s favorite book to imaginative play by making simple props or taking on different characters.
 Act out their favorite part in the book together.
 It can be as simple as kicking your feet and pretending to blow bubbles to imitate a scene in Maisy Learns to Swim.

 Tip #4: Engage in pre-writing activities.

-Play doh, scissors, and ball games strengthen concentration, hand-eye coordination, hand muscles, and mobility.
+Play-doh, scissors, and ball games strengthen concentration, hand-eye coordination, hand muscles, and mobility.
 Before writing the alphabet, children should practice drawing shapes.
 Once they can draw lines and circles, they’ll have an easier time forming letters.
 But it doesn’t always have to be done with pencil and paper.
 Try filling a Ziploc bag with sand and letting your child draw shapes and letters with their finger.

-Henry Soh, father of two girls ages 3 and 5, appreciated the out-of-the-box approaches.
+Henry Soh, a father of two girls ages 3 and 5, appreciated the out-of-the-box approaches.
 “It’s easy to recreate at home, readily available, and not too messy,” he said.
 “There are more ways to teach kids literacy that’s not just giving them books.”

 Tip #5: When teaching your child how to write, don’t start with “A” just because it’s the first letter in the alphabet.

 Instead, begin with the first letter in their name.
 They’ll be much more interested in that!
 When they know how to write their full name, you can move on to the names of other family members or their favorite things.
 Eventually, they’ll learn the entire alphabet.

 Tip #6: Make spelling lists with words that interest your child.